Let’s consider the issue of letter reversals – a common challenge for many children, and frequently a concerning one for parents.

 Research shows us that challenges with letter and number reversals reflect a language deficit.
 Reading is a language task.
 It is the act of word recognition and activation of meaning.
 Words – and meaning – are in the domain of language.

-Reading, writing, and spelling are language tasks that have been complicated by the addition of an artificial man-made symbol system that we call the alphabet.
+Reading, writing, and spelling is language tasks that have been complicated by the addition of an artificial man-made symbol system that we call the alphabet.
 The alphabet is a “code” of shapes to visually represent our spoken sounds and words.

 The problem here is attaching the correct verbal label to the visual image that has been recorded.

 If you have a child that looks at a goose and calls it a duck, I assert you would not think, “I think they have a visual processing problem – let’s get that boy’s eyes checked”.
 Rather, you would likely think “oh, they don’t know the name for a goose.
-There is something to teach to in that child’s language system”.
+There is something to teach in that child’s language system”.

 To help this child, it is likely you would feel compelled to provide a bunch of VERBAL information about ducks and geese.
 It might go something like this: “Honey, that is a goose.
 Remember, the goose is bigger, has a black head, and it says ‘honk’.
 That is a goose.
 Here is a picture of a duck.
 This duck has a green head.
 It is smaller than a goose, and it says ‘quack’, and it is called a duck”.